NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Prismatic Plate.md

 * * *

 **Effect** You surround yourself in a coruscating field of red, orange, yellow, green, blue, indigo, and violet light for 1 minute.
-Each color has a different effect, based on the effects of a 7th-rank [[Spells/Chromatic Wall|Chromatic Wall]] spell, and you apply the effects of each color once before it disappears from your field of light, which can happen in the following two ways.
+Each color has a different effect, based on the effects of a 7th-rank [[Chromatic Wall|Chromatic Wall]] spell, and you apply the effects of each color once before it disappears from your field of light, which can happen in the following two ways.

 First, the field attempts a counteract check (counteract rank 7, counteract modifier +27) against any effect that would be blocked by a chromatic wall of any of the colors still surrounding you in your field of light.
 Succeed or fail, that color then disappears from your field of light.